The Five Precepts of the Church

 5. You shall help to provide for the needs of the Church.

-The Precepts, as some may seem to think are extra rules, unnecessary rules.
-However, when you begin to investigate the precepts, their intent, and the benefit for having followed the precepts as set forth, you will see that they are of immense benefit to your spiritual life, and that you most likely have been following them your whole life.
+Some may think that the Precepts are extra rules—unnecessary rules.
+However, when you begin to investigate the precepts, their intent, and the benefit of having followed the precepts as set forth, you will see that they are of immense benefit to your spiritual life, and that you most likely have been following them your whole life.

-"You shall confess your sins once a year."
+"You shall confess your sins at least once a year."

 This is very important, as you cannot observe the third precept without having first observed this precept.
-As the precept says, you must confess at least once a year, but every Saint ever has always suggested frequent confession.
-The reason being is that to confess your sins sins, with proper sorrow and contrition, is to be in a state of sanctifying grace with the Lord your God.
-We are sinful people, by result of the Fall of Man from Adam and Eve, and by such we often sin.
+As the precept states, you must confess at least once a year, but every Saint has always suggested frequent confession.
+The reason is that to confess your sins with proper sorrow and contrition is to be in a state of sanctifying grace with the Lord your God.
+We are sinful people as a result of the Fall of Man from Adam and Eve, and as such we often sin.
 Venial sin is more common for most people, as to mortally sin requires full knowledge and consent of the will relating to grave matter.
-That said, even though people may know that mortal sin is bad, people still mortally sin.
-So confession is how you are cleansed of mortal sin, and then you return to God.
+That said, even though people may know that mortal sin is wrong, people still mortally sin.
+Confession is how you are cleansed of mortal sin and return to God.

 Just as Confession is good and necessary for repairing the damages to your soul after sinning, receiving the Eucharist is the source and summit of graces to nourish and strengthen your soul.
-The Easter season is an important note in that keep us active in the Faith, and to keep in mind Who it is we are receiving when we receive the Eucharist, namely Jesus Christ Himself.
+The Easter season requirement is important in that it keeps us active in the Faith and keeps in mind Who it is we are receiving when we receive the Eucharist—namely Jesus Christ Himself.

 "You shall observe the days of fasting and abstinence established by the Church."